sprockets/sprockets.mixins.mediatype/docs/contributing.rst

 involved in contributing.
 The easiest way to do that is to create a virtual environment for your endeavors::

-   $ virtualenv -p python2.7 env
+   $ python3 -m venv env

 Don't worry about writing code against previous versions of Python unless you you don't have a choice.
 That is why we run our tests through `tox`_.